Whadup/EquationLearning/docs/index.md

 ## The Dataset

 We have downloaded ~25,000 publications that provide not only a pdf file, but also the LaTex sources used to generate the pdf.
 From these sources we extracted maths environments.
-Of these snippets, were able to compile more than 660,000 equations; the major cause for failed compilation being more compicated user-defined LaTex macros.
+Of these snippets, were able to compile more than 660,000 equations; the major cause for failed compilation being more compicated user-defined LaTex macros or the use of non-standard LaTex packages.